MafaldaSFerreira/physalia_adaptation_course-2024/03_day3/Tutorial_Day3_GenomeScan_GEA.md

 # FST matrix with OutFLANK
 my_fst <- MakeDiploidFSTMat(t(G), locusNames = id_snp, popNames = pop_vector)
 ```
-Now we are ready to run OutFlANK.
+Now we are ready to run OutFLANK.
 We will follow the best practices recommended by the authors:
-- remove SNPs with very low heterozygosity (options: Hmin = 0.1)
+- Remove SNPs with very low heterozygosity (options: Hmin = 0.1)
-- use the FSt uncorrected for population size (options: NoCorr = TRUE) (anyway, here all pop have 20 individuals)
+- Use the F<sub>ST</sub> uncorrected for population size (options: NoCorr = TRUE) (anyway, here all pop have 20 individuals)
-- Compare the FSt against a distribution based on independant SNPs (pruned for short-distance and long-distance LD)
+- Compare the F<sub>ST</sub> against a distribution based on independent SNPs (pruned for short-distance and long-distance LD)

 We will use the list of pruned SNPs extracted with PLINK earlier.
 Note that other possibilities exists such as using the package `bigsnpr`.